ash9002/argos-dev-task/README.md

 My Spring MVC RESTful API consumes JSON data from the HUKD API.
 The Spring API then processes the JSON and exposes the transformed HUKD JSON data at the endpoint '/api/products'.
-This endpoint is accessed by my AngularJS client application, which consumes the data in a using a HTTP GET request.
+This endpoint is accessed by my AngularJS client application, which consumes the JSON over HTTP.